 Each award winning system we build is hand assembled by expert engineers.
 Every screw is turned by hand and each cable is clipped and tucked away with care to ensure optimal airflow, thermal, and acoustical properties.
 Once assembled, every finely crafted PC is put through a stringent 200-point checklist to ensure quality control of everything from physical appearance to software, performance, and usability.
 We're obsessed with perfection.
 There are no assembly lines here.

-Here's a walk through of our rigorous assembly process:
+Here's a walk through of our rigorous custom computer assembly process: